 Property listings: OTAs

-Listing your property on one of the online travel agencies such as Airbnb, Vrbo, Expedia or Booking.com, is a good way to get wider exposure for your rental.
+Listing your property on online travel agencies such as Airbnb, Vrbo, Expedia, or Booking.com is a good way to get wider exposure for your rental.

-In your property listings, pay attention to everything we discussed above.
+In your listing descriptions, pay attention to everything we discussed above.
 Target your descriptions to specific guest profiles and highlight what makes your rental special.
 If you struggle with the listings, you could always try a title and description generator tool for some ideas.

 Create your own website

-In addition to listing on the channels mentioned above, you also definitely want to own your own channel – in other words, create your own website – to work towards getting direct bookings, without having to pay commission.
+In addition to listing on the channels mentioned above, you also definitely want to own your own channel.
+In other words, you want to create your own bookable website to work toward getting direct bookings, which you won’t have to pay any commission on.

 So, once you have your own site, all you have to do is sit back and watch the bookings roll in.
 Er, no. Not so fast.
-That is where search engine optimization and online marketing comes in.
-In other words, that’s where the work, but also the fun, starts.
+This is where search engine optimization (SEO) and online marketing come in.
+In other words, this is where the work (but also the fun!) starts.

-What happens when your client types ‘family holiday vacation rentals near Boston’ into the Google search engine?
+What happens when travelers type “family holiday vacation rentals near Boston” into Google?

-Google’s so-called spiders will crawl millions of web pages to find the most relevant answer to that specific search query and present them in order of ‘relevance’ to the vacationer who typed in the query.
+Google’s so-called spiders will crawl millions of web pages to find the most relevant answer to that specific search query.
+They’ll then present the results in order of “relevance” to the vacationer who typed in the query.

-Depending on how many people tried to ‘rank’ their sites or pages for that specific keyword phrase and how well your site has been optimized for it compared to the otters, you have a chance of ranking your website on the first page of Google search results.
-This means the vacation will see your rental as one of the first options on the first page of results.
+Depending on how many people tried to “rank” their sites or pages for that specific keyword phrase and how well your site has been optimized for it, you have a chance of ranking your website on the first page of Google’s search results.
+This means the vacationer will see your rental as one of the first options on the first page of results.

-Researching the right keywords for your site and knowing where to use them, is key to helping your niche audience find your site before those of your competitors.
+Researching the right keywords for your site and knowing where to use them is key to helping your niche audience find your site.

-Blogs and guest blogs (content marketing) are used to help websites rank for different keyword phrases related to their site.
-For example, ¨Family things to do in Boston,¨could be a blog post on your website, if you are targeting families visiting this city.
+You can use blogs and guest blogs (content marketing) to help your site rank for different keyword phrases.
+For example, you might have a blog post on “Family Activities in Boston” if you’re targeting families visiting this city.

-Similar to SEO, SEM also helps your website to appear in the top search results, but in this case, you are paying for advertising on Google to help you stay at the top of results pages.
+Similar to SEO, search engine marketing (SEM) also helps your website appear in the top search results.
+But in this case, you’re paying for advertising on Google.
 The moment you stop paying, your page disappears.

 Social media marketing

-Social media is a way to help draw attention to your website and listings online.
-When doing your business research at the start of your marketing campaign, also take note of which social media channels your guest personas tend to use and where they spend their time online.
+Social media is a great way to help draw attention to your website and listings online.
+When doing research at the start of your marketing campaign, also take note of which social media channels your guest personas tend to use and where they spend their time online.

-If, for example, your mommy guest persona spends most of her time on Instagram, you should focus your social media efforts on this social media channel.
+If, for example, your digital nomad guest persona spends most of their time on Instagram, you should focus your social media efforts on this social media channel.

 Email marketing

-Email Marketing still is one of the most effective marketing tactics as it gives you access to a guest’s personal inbox.
+Email marketing continues to be one of the most effective marketing tactics, as it gives you access to a guest’s personal inbox.
 Start by collecting the email addresses of your guests and getting their permission to contact them with future promotions and news in the area.

-You could also build this valuable database through lead generation tools such as opt-in forms to download lead magnets (for example a free Guide about Things to do for Families in Boston) in exchange for an online visitor’s email address.
+You could also build this valuable database through lead generation tools such as opt-in forms to download lead magnets (for example, a free guide with things for digital nomads to do in Boston) in exchange for an online visitor’s email address.

-This way you build a valuable database consisting of a warm audience you can reach out to and you can also target repeat customers this way.
-For example, if you had great reviews from clients, send them a campaign during the usual booking period to remind you of your property and explain new features and amenities added to your rental that they may like.
+This way, you build a valuable database consisting of a warm audience you can reach out to.
+This also helps you target repeat customers.
+For example, if you had great reviews from clients, send them a campaign during the usual booking period to remind them of your property and explain new features and amenities added to your rental that they may like.

 Measuring your results

-For example, if your goal was to attract more families to your business and your tactics included social media, email campaigns and blog posts, you could measure the traffic and engagement on your blog post, the email opens and clicks and social media engagement.
-This would tell you which of these marketing tactics was most successful in generating inquiries and ultimately, bookings.
+For example, imagine your goal was to attract more digital nomads to your business and your tactics included social media, email campaigns, and blog posts.
+After carrying out your plan, you could measure the traffic and engagement on your blog post, the emails’ opens and clicks, and social media engagement.
+This would tell you which of these marketing tactics was most successful in generating inquiries and, ultimately, bookings.

-If something worked very well, you know what to focus on for the future, and you can also identify what has not been very successful.
+If something worked very well, you know what to focus on in the future.
+You can also identify what has not been very successful.
 A marketing plan is never done.
-You are always using your learnings to improve the plan to boost your performance.
+You are always using your learnings to improve the plan and boost your performance.

-If you have worked your way through this text and done your research, you should now have enough information to draw up a marketing plan for your short-term rental business to generate more inquiries and drive more bookings, including direct bookings.
+If you have worked your way through this text and done your research, you should now have enough information to draw up a marketing plan for your short-term rental business.
+You can start generating more inquiries and driving more bookings, including direct bookings.

 So, dive right in!
-You don’t need to be a seasoned expert to get started and remember that Rome wasn’t built in one day.
-Some of these tactics such as SEO, take longer to show results but can be very effective in the long run.
+You don’t need to be a seasoned expert to get started.
+And remember to be patient.
+Some of these tactics, such as SEO, take longer to show results but can be very effective in the long run.

 Start implementing and measuring your marketing efforts and continue to tweak your plan, and your hard work will soon pay off!
 Good luck!